 The method you choose will depend on a range of factors, including the questions you want to answer, your sample size and time frames.
 You may also want to choose a mix of methods.

-- Quantitative methods, like surveys, can help you quantify your employees’ attitudes, opinions and behaviours.
+- Quantitative methods, like surveys, can help you quantify your employees’ opinions and behaviours.
 They can uncover patterns over time or between particular variables.
 They’re often better for larger sample sizes, allow greater anonymity, and produce data that’s quick to analyse.

 Employee consultation is more than a one-time, ‘tick-a-box’ activity.
 It is best practice to consult at regular intervals so that you can measure progress and changes over time.

 Ongoing consultation will also help you understand any emerging needs and priorities of your employees and explore practical ideas and solutions.

 Make sure to use the findings from your consultations to inform your policies and strategies and generate positive change in your work place.